はしご

 Examples

-On Friday I bar-hopped across three izakayas with friends.
+On Friday night I went barhopping through three izakayas with my coworkers.